Skip to main content

 And more than 60 randomized controlled trials.14,15

-An iconographic representation of a tablet with a cross on it to signify health care information systems.
-Black limited palette.
+Icon of a tablet device with a cross signifying health care information systems.

 35+